 Meaning

-The message behind “A plague on eminence!
-I hardly dare cross the street anymore without a convoy, and I am stared at wherever I go like an idiot member of a royal family or an animal in a zoo and zoo animals have been known to die from stares.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “A plague on eminence!
+I hardly dare cross the street anymore without a convoy, and I am stared at wherever I go like an idiot member of a royal family or an animal in a zoo and zoo animals have been known to die from stares.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.

 Theme